 Po' Boy Sandwiches

 Cut French baguettes in half.
-Add sliced cheese, deli meats, sliced tomatoes, lettuce, and condiments of your choice.
+Add shrimp and toppings, or make it deli-style with sliced cheese, deli meats, sliced tomatoes, lettuce, and condiments of your choice.
 Serve with chips and fresh melon.

 Custom Pasta Plates